ATedy/ATedy/README.md

 ### Hello there👋, I'm Amanuel, full stack developer looking for new exciting roles.

-- 🌱 I’m looking for roles where I can contribute with skill sets I have and improve my craft as well.
+- 🌱 I’m looking for roles where I can use the skill sets I have, learn new skill and improve my craft as well.
 - 👯 Beside my job hunt I am looking for open source projects that I can contribute and learn from them too.
 - ⚡ Playing football, cycling, visiting new places, playing pool are things I enjoy doing.